Linear algebra and group theory: 8c. Spectral theory

 Let us compose now these two operators.
 In one sense, we have:

 In the other sense, however, the situation is different, as follows:

 Thus, the spectra do not match on $0$, and we have our counterexample, as desired. \end{proof}

-Let us discuss now a second basic result about spectra, which is very useful.
-Given an arbitrary Banach algebra element $a\in A$, and a rational function $f=P/Q$ having poles outside $\sigma(a)$, we can construct the following element:
+Let us discuss now a second basic result about spectra, which is something very useful.
+Given an arbitrary Banach algebra element $a\in A$, and a rational function $f=P/Q$ having poles outside the spectrum $\sigma(a)$, we can construct the following element:

 For simplicity, and due to the fact that the elements $P(a),Q(a)$ commute, so that the order is irrelevant, we write this element as a usual fraction, as follows:

 With this convention, we have the following result: